 Like Virgilio, other former Young Artists have gone on to perform with many of the world’s great companies including La Scala, the Royal Opera House, and the Paris Opera.

-Queenslanders Kate Miller-Heidke, Hayley Sugars and Jade Moffat are three local past Young Artists who gone on to have careers on the international stage.
+Queenslanders Kate Miller-Heidke, Hayley Sugars and Jade Moffatt are three local past Young Artists who gone on to have careers on the international stage.